-Thailand has less exposure to poker, and not too many Thais play in the big international tournaments.
+Thailand and its capital Bangkok has less exposure to poker, and not too many Thais play in the big international tournaments.
 The fact no Thai national had major success on the tournament circuit changed in March 2013.
 It was this month that Chane Kampanatsanyakorn from Bangkok earned about ฿2.7 million in the Asian Pacific Poker Tour (APPT) Seoul Main Event.
 The following month, he added about ฿800,000 more in winnings at the World Series of Poker (WSOP) Asia Pacific Main Event.

 Over the past few years, Thailand has become the top spot in Asia for professional online poker players to spend their time, especially during the European/US winter.
 The infrastructure is one of the best in South East Asia; the food is great, and there are tons of places to enjoy life – like at the beach playing poker online.
 The quality of the internet has improved a lot and is now close to western standards.